 If you purchase common stock in this offering, you will pay more for your shares than our existing net tangible book value per share.
-As a result, you will incur immediate dilution of \$ per share, representing the difference between the assumed public offering price of \$ per share (the mid-point of the range set forth on the cover page of this prospectus) and our adjusted net tangible book value per share after giving effect to this offering.
-This represents % dilution from the public offering price.
-If the underwriters exercise their option to purchase additional shares from us in full, you will incur an immediate dilution of \$ per share to new investors.
-This represents % dilution from the public offering price.
+As a result, you will incur immediate dilution of \$9.46 per share, representing the difference between the initial public offering price of \$23.00 per share and our adjusted net tangible book value per share after giving effect to this offering.
+This represents 41.1% dilution from the initial public offering price.
+If the underwriters exercise their option to purchase additional shares from us in full, you will incur an immediate dilution of \$9.18 per share to new investors.
+This represents 39.9% dilution from the initial public offering price.